svanderburg/nix-androidenvtests/README.md

 Usage
 =====
-This Android build environment provides three major features and a number of supporting features.
+The Android build environment provides three major features and a number of supporting features.

 Deploying an Android SDK installation with plugins